helidon-io/helidon/docs-internal/multipartdecoder.md

 - can be transitioned into "subscribed" state once and only once in its lifetime
 - is finally transitioned into initialized state only after `onSubscribe` has returned.

-This allows to ensure that no more than one `Subscriber` is associated with the `Publisher` (concurrent cases are commonly omitted), and enforce the rule that all on* signals get delivered only after `onSubscribe` and none during `onSubscribe`.
+This allows to ensure that no more than one `Subscriber` is associated with the `Publisher` and enforce the rule that all on* signals get delivered only after `onSubscribe` and none during `onSubscribe`.
+Concurrent cases are commonly omitted, but here we do take care of them - hence it looks a little more complex than others.

 `DataChunkPublisher` is pretty much done at that stage. `MultiPartDecoder` needs a bit more explanation, as it has two ends that need initializing: